Back

 🌍 Festivals

-The grammar focus introduces inversion with negative adverbials (hardly, rarely, no sooner, never, not only).
-Learners apply it in gap-fills, multiple-choice tasks, and creative sentence rewriting.
-Speaking prompts explore artistic innovation, cultural investment, and the spirit of the Fringe.
+The grammar focus is inversion with negative adverbials (hardly, rarely, no sooner, never, not only).
+Students apply the structures in gap-fills, multiple-choice tasks and creative sentence rewriting, then use them in speaking prompts about artistic innovation and the spirit of the Fringe.